ginny100/ginny100/README.md

     <img width="90%" src="./assets/quote1-d.jpeg">
 </div>

+### 👩🏻‍💻 Undergrad school - A new journey into the unknown

 📖 Before starting college in August __2018__, I was, _by all means_, a non-tech person growing up without my own computer in a non-wifi room 🤕 I _never_ thought that one day, coding and all those complex technical kinds of stuff I _never_ cared about would dawn on me and eventually become my career down the road 🔮

 📖 I first learned to code at the beginning of __2019__ as I switched from Art to Computer Science in college, but I literally had no luck with this major 🤯 I could not have _hated_ coding more than I did 😕